Gui-JVale/cs-core/docs/computer-networking/wireless-mobile-networks/overview.md

 Throughout this section, we'll see the mechanisms behind wireless, and mobile networks, and hopefully demystify them a bit.

 We've already covered in the link-layer section, how frames are sent/received on wired LANs using the Ethernet protocol.
-On this section, we'll take a look at the famous 802.11 protocol (WiFi!), and how it handles the sending, and receiving of frames (through the air!).
+On this section, we'll take a look at the famous 802.11 standard (WiFi!), and how it handles the sending, and receiving of frames (through the air!).

 ## Wireless Networks